Saturable absorption in defect-rich diamond nanophotonics: Broadband characterization of dense-NV diamond microdisk resonances

 To distinguish between fundamental and higher-order WGMs, we simulate the microdisk eigenmodes using the COMSOL Multiphysics finite element solver (FES).
 Although the cavity was designed with a 4.2\,$\upmu$m diameter, small fabrication-induced variations inevitably introduce dimensional deviations.
 In particular, the microdisk thickness obtained from the quasi-isotropic undercut fabrication process varies depending on etching conditions.
-To determine the physical dimensions of the fabricated cavity, we simulate microdisks over a range of diameters and thicknesses and identify the geometry whose free spectral range (FSR) and eigenfrequencies best match those identified using the measured transmission spectra~\cite{Behjat2023}.
+To determine the physical dimensions of the fabricated cavity, we simulate microdisks over a range of diameters and thicknesses and identify the geometry whose free spectral range (FSR) and eigenfrequencies best match those identified using the measured transmission spectra~\cite{Behjat2023,Masuda:2024}.
 We find that the simulated and measured fundamental eigenfrequencies exhibit optimal agreement for a diamond microdisk with a 4.15\,$\upmu$m diameter and 800\,nm thickness.
-These experimentally identified TM (TE) modes are highlighted in red (blue) in \Cref{fig:WGModes}~(a), and representative cross-sections of the simulated electric field amplitudes for one TM and one TE mode are shown in the inset.
+These dimensions also agree with those extracted from a scanning electron micrograph, within uncertainty.
+The experimentally identified TM (TE) modes are highlighted in red (blue) in \Cref{fig:fig2_WGModes}~(a), and representative cross-sections of the simulated electric field amplitudes for one TM and one TE mode are shown in the inset.
 The measured fundamental modes exhibit an FSR of approximately 10\,THz.
-The close agreement between measured and simulated eigenfrequencies, shown in \Cref{fig:WGModes}~(b), demonstrates the accuracy of the simulated cavity geometry.
+The close agreement between measured and simulated eigenfrequencies, shown in \Cref{fig:fig2_WGModes}~(b), demonstrates the accuracy of the simulated cavity geometry.
+Beyond enabling reliable mode identification, the FES simulations provide the effective mode volume and group index for each WGM, both of which are required to calculate the intracavity optical intensity from experimentally measured parameters.
+Because these quantities are derived from the simulated cavity geometry, their accuracy depends on the fidelity of the geometric model.
+The strong agreement between measured and simulated eigenfrequencies indicates that the simulation-derived parameters accurately represent the experimental microdisk.
+Consequently, uncertainties associated with derived quantities such as the effective mode volume are expected to be significantly smaller than uncertainties associated with other experimental parameters, including the absolute laser power and fibre-taper coupling efficiency.
+Additional details regarding the eigenmode simulations are provided in Appendix \ref{sec:EigenmodeSim}.